HomeArticles / BooksHow to choose an accountant for your private medical practice

 Using the best technology

 You need to be certain that your accountant uses the best technology available and has a deep understanding of how to gain maximum benefit from the technology.
-Systems such as Xero eliminate most manual work, reducing errors and saving time and therefore reducing your bookkeeping and accountancy costs.
+Systems such as Xero, a leading online accounting software, eliminate most manual work, reducing errors and saving time and therefore reducing your bookkeeping and accountancy costs, which is the perfect finance solution for most small businesses, including those in private healthcare, providing a fully integrated suite of services.

 Designated is a Xero partner and members of our finance team are all Xero certified advisors, trained by Xero, to deliver you the best financial support in the most efficient way.
 Xero is the perfect finance solution for most businesses, including those in private healthcare, providing a fully integrated suite of services.
 Xero integrates with most bank accounts reducing manual uploading of transactions and also with most modern practice management systems.